k-chhajer/gaitanalysis/README.md

 The overall metrics from the MobiFall data set are as follows: accuracy 92.7%, specificity 91.8%, sensitivity of 97.3%.

 ## Acknowledgement
-We would like to thank the authors of the MobiFall and SisFall Dataset for allowing us access to do this project.
+We would like to thank the authors of the MobiFall and SisFall Dataset for allowing us access to the required data to do this project.

+## Authors
+Krish Chhajer, Nicholas Eckhert, Richa Pandya, Anya Pedersen

+Access to the team repository: https://github.com/rpandya5/gaitanalysis